Social Medicine Electives

-Many faculty members in the Department of Social Medicine periodically supervise topical elective study projects developed by individual students, following their first year of medical school, involving a range of research methods.
-These elective studies may include readings of archival or literary sources, research in clinical/social epidemiology or health service delivery using institutional datasets and surveys, analysis of international travel experiences, interview-based or observational studies of particular communities or cultural formations, or evaluation of advocacy, service, or administrative projects.
-They generally involve a summary paper, report, or presentation.
-Students develop specific elective proposals with individual faculty members and secure prior approval of their projects by the Medical School.
+Many faculty members in the Department of Social Medicine periodically supervise scholarly elective projects developed by individual students, following their first year of medical school, involving various topics and research methods.
+Elective studies may include readings of archival or literary sources, research in social epidemiology or health service delivery using institutional datasets or surveys, analysis of international travel experiences, interview-based or observational studies of particular groups or settings, or evaluation of advocacy or service projects.
+Electives generally culminate in a summary paper, report, or presentation.
+Students develop specific elective proposals with individual faculty members.

 - Readings and Projects in Social Medicine